Project Runway All Stars season 1

 Project Runway All Stars (season 1) is the first season of the Project Runway spin-off series Project Runway All Stars.
 It features 13 designers from seasons 1–8 of the original series with a new host, new judges and a new mentor.
 It premiered on Lifetime on January 5, 2012.

 Judges

 Model Angela Lindvall serves as the host as well as a judge.
 Designers Isaac Mizrahi and Georgina Chapman are the other recurring judges.
 Marie Claire Editor-in-Chief Joanna Coles mentors the veteran designers.
 Guest judges include fashion designer Diane von Fürstenberg, fictional character Miss Piggy, singer-actress Sutton Foster, model Miranda Kerr, and musician and producer Pharrell Williams.
 Lead makeup artist for the show is Scott Patric, and lead hairstylist is Linh Nguyen.

-Designers

-Names and locales per official site: